Oral Surgeon Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-The average inexperienced worker earns $203K.
-It's worth noting that someone who has worked for five to 10 years can expect a smaller median salary of $194K.
+The average inexperienced worker's salary is approximately $207K.
+It's worth noting that people with five to 10 years of experience report bringing in less at around $197K on average.
 Oral Surgeons claiming one to two decades of experience make an estimated median of $208K.
-Old hands who claim more than two decades on the job enjoy average earnings of $217K.
+Seasoned veterans with 20 years under their belts enjoy a median income of $217K.

 Related Job Salaries